gitgranthub/sql-challenge/README.md

 ![avg_salary_title.png](EmployeeSQL/images/avg_salary_title.png)

 As a bonus I imported the SQL database into Python/Jupyter Lab and created the above two plots.
 The plots display the distributed salary range of the employees from the 1980s and 1990s.
-The second bar chat displays the average salary among titles.
+The second 'bar' chart displays the average salary among titles.